IT managers sentenced in ministry corruption case

 The Office of the Attorney General (OAG) announced on Wednesday that a trustee was given a suspended six-month prison sentence and three external IT managers were ordered to pay fines for offering material contributions and gifts of up to CHF100,000 ($100,000) to a senior employee of the State Secretariat of Economic Affairs (SECO).

-The trustee was found guilty of forging documents, money laundering and abetting, according to the OAG.
+The trustee was found guilty of forging documents, money laundering and abetting, according to the OAGexternal link.

-Experts have criticised the verdict as being light compared with previous corruption cases.
+Experts have criticised the verdict as being too light .

+Martin Hilti, director of the Swiss branch of Transparency Internationalexternal link, told Swiss public radio that the OAG ruling was "irritating" considering the crimes committed.

+He also called for a better protection of whistle-blowers and increased efforts to investigate suspected corruption cases.

 The SECO employee is accused of awarding contracts worth millions of francs without a public bidding process for IT projects since 2004, as well as accepting money and other favours.